djlint/djLint/docs/src/docs/ignoring-code.md

 {% comment %} djlint:on {% endcomment %}
 ```

-or as a javascript style comment -
+or as a golang style comment -

 <!-- prettier-ignore -->
 ```html